n-chicken/mta-exchange-bot/README.md

 - `/search <item ID | item name>` - should be able to list all signals containing item name or ID

-- `/info <user>` - lists all registered information about a user, including their current trades, auctions and offers
+- `/info <user>` - lists all registered information about a user, including their signals

 - `/buying <item ID | item name> [amount]` - signal that you're looking to buy something